 If you are looking for a job, you must have probably come across a cover letter and a resume.
 Resumes and cover letters are not always the determining factor that gets you a job.
-The bottom line is that a company is only going to hire you either if you are exceptional for the position or you are likable and good cultural fit.
+The bottom line is that a company is only going to hire you either if you are exceptional for the position or you are a likeable and good cultural fit.
 On the other hand, a resume and cover letter can help you land an interview with the company you want to work.
 In this article, we are going to talk about the guidelines for writing a good resume and a cover letter that will guarantee you the job you want.

 So what are the critical differences between a resume and a cover letter?
-First of all, by definition a resume is a summary of your qualification and experience.
+First of all, by definition, a resume is a summary of your qualification and experience.
 A cover letter, on the other hand, is a summary of your work experience that is related to the job at hand.
-A resume is written to itemize your employment history, for example, the jobs you have done over the years, your education, the certifications and skills you have acquired and many others.
-You should write a resume in the third person, and it should summarize your experience as briefly as possible.
+A resume is written to itemise your employment history, for example, the tasks you have done over the years, your education, the certifications and skills you have acquired and many others.
+You should write a resume in the third person, and it should summarise your experience as briefly as possible.

-A cover is a letter is used by job seekers to introduce them to their employers in a memorable and personal way during job applications.
+A cover is a letter that is used by job seekers to introduce them to their employers in a memorable and personal way during job applications.
 A cover letter must accompany any resume you send.
 A cover letter can be the only difference between getting an interview and having your resume ignored.
-For you to be successful in obtaining an interview, a good cover letter must make a connection between the needs of the company and what you have to offer.
+For you to be successful in obtaining a meeting, a good cover letter must make a connection between the needs of the company and what you have to offer.
 There are three types of cover letters, and they include.

-The application letter.
+- The application letter.
 You write this letter when responding to a known job opening.

-The prospecting letter.
+- The prospecting letter.
 The letter is applicable when you are inquiring for a particular position.

-Lastly, you can write the networking letter when you are requesting for information and possible assistance on your job search.
+- Lastly, you can write the networking letter when you are requesting for information and possible assistance on your job search.

 When writing a cover letter, you must ensure it compliments your resume and does not duplicate it.
-The letter should not be about you but rather about your qualifications for the job.
+The message should not be about you but rather about your qualifications for the job.
 You should also ensure you focus on the credentials you have that match the job description.
 When writing a cover letter, you should try some of these techniques.

-Tell a memorable story.
+Tell a Memorable Story

 You should describe in details what makes you choose the company and not any other.
 You should ensure you also tell the employer why you feel the company is unique to you.
 Everyone likes the feeling of being, and no company wants to think that it is just one of the many companies you would like to join.
 Therefore ensure that you say exactly why this particular company is fit for you.

-Humor is only for those who are confident that they can pull it off.
+Humour is only for those who are confident that they can pull it off.
 It is a dangerous approach, but when carefully done it can push a recruiter who was at the edge of the fence to your side.

 You must begin your letter with Dr/Mr./Ms then the last name, and if you want to be more interesting, you can use the recruiter‘s full names.
 And if you don’t know the name, you can start with ‘Dear Hiring Manager’.

-In the introduction, you will begin by stating the job you are applying for.
+In the introduction, you will begin by stating the job you are applying.
 You can also explain where you had the job from and then mention how your skills and experience are relevant to the company.
 Your goal in this part is to make sure you get the recruiters attention.

-This part should be one or two paragraph.
+This part should be one or two paragraphs.
 You should explain why you are interested in the job and the company.
-You should also tell why you are the best candidate for this job.
+You should also tell me why you are the best candidate for this job.
 When writing the body you should also be careful not to restate your resume, but it is wise to state some specific examples that demonstrate your abilities.

-Closing section or conclusion
+Closing Section or Conclusion

 In this section ensure you reiterate how your skills make you an ideal candidate for this job.
 You can also state the reason why you would like to work on that particular company.
 Make sure you also mention that you would like to have an opportunity for an interview.
 Then end your letter by thanking the employer for his/her considerations.